gitlabhq/omnibus-gitlab/doc/roles/README.md

 When you don't configure GitLab with any roles, GitLab enables the default services for a single node install.
-These include things like PostgreSQL, Redis, Unicorn, Sidekiq, Gitaly, GitLab Workhorse, Nginx, etc.
+These include things like PostgreSQL, Redis, Unicorn, Sidekiq, Gitaly, GitLab Workhorse, NGINX, etc.

 These can still be individually enable/disabled by the settings in your `/etc/gitlab/gitlab.rb`.